 I feel strangely obligated to give the world an update.
 Things are going fine.
 Of course company founders are unlikely to say that things are going poorly when things are going poorly.
 I am telling you the truth that things are going fine.

-I don't want to brag but I do want to share my success.
 In the last month and a half I found a company that was brand new to Ignition.
 I educated them about Ignition, sold an Ignition license to them and have been working with them on their first Ignition project.
 They are a great client and I am really happy to be working with them.
 This is a great milestone for my sprouting new company because this is what I envisioned doing and I am doing it.